-Browse the masterpieces on display at the James A. Michener Art Museum.
+Browse the masterpieces on display at the Michener Art Museum, located in the former Bucks County Prison!
 Home to an impressive collection of Pennsylvania Impressionist paintings, this museum hosts rotating exhibits as well as permanent displays like the Nakashima Room, dedicated to the work of Bucks County woodworker George Nakashima.
 Catch a film at the County Theater, a historic art deco movie house that dates back to the 1930s.
-County Theater specializes in independent, foreign and art films.
-Just outside Doylestown, see the Bell Capital of America in Malmark Bellcraftsmen, a family-owned working factory where they've been creating handbells for 40 years.
-For a true experience of art and culture, visit Doylestown during the annual Doylestown Arts Festival.
-Every September, the downtown area is filled with more than 150 exhibitors, live musical entertainment, kids' crafts, food vendors and more.
+See the “Bell Capital of America” at Malmark Bellcraftsmen or the famous Byer’s Christmas Carolers at the Byer’s Choice, Ltd. Museum.
+Make a pilgrimage to the National Shrine of Our Lady of Czestochowa, America's only shrine dedicated to the Polish icon, also known as the Black Madonna.

 PLACES TO STAY